Denise-R/Creating_Folder_Paths/README.md

 4. A for loop is created to iterate through each line in the <span style="color:blue">source_code</span>.
 5. Within this for loop the <span style="color:blue">code_search.txt</span> (named <span style="color:blue">filename</span>) is opened in append (<span style="color:blue">r</span>) mode.
 6. A second for loop is created that iterates through each character within every line of the <span style="color:blue">source_code</span>.
 7. Within this nested for loop, an if/else statement is used to change any "\" character to "/" if nesessary and append the character to the <span style="color:blue">code_search.txt</span> file.
+This is necessary because "\", "\\", "/", and "//" are valid ways to deliniate folders in other programming languages, but only "\\", "/", and "//" are valid in python.
 8. Once this process has repeated for all the the characters in every line of <span style="color:blue">source_code</span>, the for loops are broken and the files are closed.

 ```